gabriellepogge/tidymydata/tidyingmessydata.md

 Because the data is stored in a Google sheet, we’ll use the googlesheets4 package to create a sheet ID and then read in the data using that sheet ID.
-The
+This method becomes particularly useful when you’re working with many sheets and prefer not to look at long, messy URLs.

 ## Create a sheet id from google sheet data